Guanyem: History

 Today many Spanish cities have a local Ganemos/Guanyem platform.

+Some local variations of Unidos Podemos took inspiration from these lists.
+Catalunya en Comú was founded by Podemos, ICV, EUiA and Barcelona en Comú.
+En Marea was named after the "mareas" lists and was replaced by Galicia en Común.

 Ideology

 The basic ideology underlying Ganemos is the political system proposed by municipalism, which involves creating a directly democratic confederation through citizen assemblies in towns and neighborhoods.

 To pursue this goal, almost all Ganemos groups maintain a citizen candidature.
 The difference from a regular Spanish political party is that anyone can run in the primary and anyone can vote.
 Members of political parties are also allowed to participate on the condition that they do so as individuals and not as coalitions, so as to attempt to put them on equal footing with the rest of the citizen participants.
 Ganemos movements claim that this is what differentiates Ganemos groups from “alphabet soup” political coalitions such as the United Left and, more recently, Unidos Podemos.

 However, finding the balance between aspects of a political group and a movement is one of the foremost challenges that Ganemos units must continue to debate.
-A related grand question Ganemos groups must tackle is where exactly to aim between a Representative and a Pure Democracy.
+A related grand question Ganemos groups must tackle is where exactly to aim between a representative and a pure democracy.
 For example, many municipalist activists claim that the ideal government involves representatives that keep things running if people choose not to participate, but that allow direct citizen law proposals and votes (without the representative as intermediary) when they decide they want to participate.
 These activists see Ganemos as not going far enough toward pure democracy.

 As Murray Bookchin, the credited creator of the concept of municipalism, frames the argument for further purity: